borgbackup/borg/docs/development.rst

 - if you write new code, please add tests and docs for it

-- run the tests, fix anything that comes up
+- run the tests, fix any errors that come up

-- make a pull request on github
+- make a pull request on GitHub

 - wait for review by other developers